wblabio/wgact/src/readme.txt

 [//]: # fs_premium_only_end
 * New: Added output of related up- and cross-sell product view_item_list list events for Google Ads dynamic remarketing
 * New: Added &nodedupe URL parameter for testing the order confirmation page
+* Tweak: Build in a fallback for misconfigured variable products that trigger an "Error: Call to a member function get_sku() on bool"

 = 1.8.20 =